 Powell is a member of the Modern Language Association’s Committee on Information Technology, serves as a member of the Steering Committee for both the Advanced Research Consortium and the Renaissance Knowledge Network, and is an advisor to the National Endowment for the Humanities funded project A Digital Anthology of Early Modern English Drama.

-He is completing his PhD at the University of Victoria (January 2016), having earned an MA, with a Concentration in Medieval and Early Modern Studies from Victoria in 2010.
+He completed his PhD at the University of Victoria in early 2016, having earned an MA with a Concentration in Medieval and Early Modern Studies from Victoria in 2010.
 As an undergraduate, he attended the historic College of Charleston in Charleston, South Carolina, graduating with an Artium Baccalaureatus magna cum laude in cursu honorum in English in 2007.